workshopper/learnyoureact/exercises/hello_react/problem.en.md

 First things first, let's print `Hello World`!

-Make directory you write codes in that.
+Make a directory to store your code for this workshop.
 You can change `learnyoureact` to any name you like.

 `$ mkdir learnyoureact`